ericdudebout/Swashing-Motility-Panich-et-al-2024/README.md

-# Swashing-Motility-Panich-et-al-2024
+# Swashing-Panich-et-al-2025
-Swashing motility: A novel propulsion-independent mechanism for surface migration in Salmonella and E. coli
+Codes and data for Swashing: A propulsion-independent mechanism for bacterial surface migration